isomerpages/imda-oin/_ongoing-national-innovation-challenges/1a-environmental-services-iot-challenge.md

 **Application Open Dates: 2 October 2020 to 18 December 2020**<br>

-<font color=" #a9a9a9"><b>Enterprise Singapore(ESG), National Environment Agency(NEA)</b></font>
+<font color=" #a9a9a9"><b>National Environment Agency(NEA), Enterprise Singapore(ESG)</b></font>

 The National Environment Agency (NEA) and Enterprise Singapore (ESG) have jointly launched the Call for Data-driven Environmental Services (ES) Operations as part of the National Innovation Challenges (NIC).
-This Innovation Challenge is launched together with four problem owners (i.e. CapitaLand Limited, Keppel Land Limited, Mapletree Investments Pte Ltd and NTUC Club) who are partners under NEA’s ES Industry Transformation Map (ITM) INCUBATE1 partnership programme.
+This Innovation Challenge is launched together with four problem owners (i.e. CapitaLand Limited, Keppel Land Limited, Mapletree Investments Pte Ltd and NTUC Club) who are partners under NEA’s ES Industry Transformation Map (ITM) INCUBATE partnership programme.

 To demonstrate scalability of the proposed solution, interested solvers shall:
 • Commit capacity to undertake at least 2 problem owners and justify their preferred choice (if any); as well as